WelkinU/CodeDepot/README.md

 - The input tuple can be any length, and have any integers on it.
 - To add your own functions, just add them to the list join_functions or inplace_modifier_functions and the code will incorperate those into the search.
+- Breadth first search nodes are filtered if they are obviously invalid

 ## Disjoint Set - ([DisjointSet.py](DisjointSet.py))